ShiftHackZ/Stable-Diffusion-Android/SCREENSHOT_GENERATION.md

 - `plan` prints the localized screenshot deck and expected raw screenshot files.
 - `capture` runs a Maestro flow on a real simulator/emulator and saves raw app screenshots.
-- `render` turns raw app screenshots into store and website marketing assets.
+- `render` turns raw app screenshots into store, website, and README marketing assets.
 - `all` runs `capture`, then `render`.

 ## Requirements